GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 "Using this project" means:

 - Using this project as is.
-- Using this project as a component.
+- Using this project as a component or derivative work.
-  - Using as a component includes uses such as a library, package, module, framework, platform, etc, in a new project.
+  - Using as a component or derivative work includes use cases such as a library, package, module, framework, platform, etc, in a new project.
 - Making modifications to this project.
   - Modifications are any actions that involve addition, deletion, and/or changing of the contents from the original project.

+**** I don't know about the stuff below maybe allowing other licenses to be used could be a bad idea.
+Some tricksters might try and take advantage of that *****

 Exceptions can be made under the following situations:

 1. You keep the contents of the original project as this license.
 2. You use another license that is compliant, permissible, and satisfies the provisions of this license for any modifications you made to the original contents of this project.
-3. You use another license that is compliant, permissible, and satisfies the provisions of this license for any new additions made to this project, outside of the original contents, that is created from the original contents.

-!!!
-I think this last fourth rule is actually bogus for this provision and use case !!!
+While also retaining a copy of this license if a license and copyright notice is required for this license.

-4. If other projects were also used as components in your project include their licenses as required in their provisions alongside this license.
-If their license also requires your project to use their license do as follows:
+If other projects were also used as components in your project it's important that their license does not require your entire project to use their license.
+For this project to be used in your project it must be allowed to keep its license.
-    1. If their license satisfies the provisions of this license:
-        1. If they allow for permissable licenses to be used use this license.
-        2. If they don't allow for permissable licenses to be used use their license.
-    2. If their license does not satisfy the provisions of this license:
-        1. Remove the other project as a component of your project, or remove this project as a component of your project.
-Both projects can not be used if they don't satisfy each other's license provisions.

 <h3 id="Lesser_Same_License">Lesser Same License</h3>